DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```

 ### Step 3: Creating Page 1
-the first real page created for this project was about using query strings to get information from a form.
-In this case we were not to use any of the Razor helpers.
-We had to implement the form ourselves using HTML.
-I wanted to used a single page for this that would swap out elements depending on what state the form is in and what if the page is a post or not.
-As with the Home page creation I started by adding the ```ActionListener``` to the ```HomeController.cs```.
+The first real page created for this project uses query strings to get information from a form.
+The assignment specified that we couldn't use any of the Razor helpers, but instead had to implement the form ourselves using HTML.
+I wanted to used a single page that would swap out elements depending on the state of the form and whether or not the page is a post.
+As with the Home page creation, I started by adding the ```ActionListener``` to the ```HomeController.cs```.

 ```csharp
 /// <summary>
 /// Default action return from page 1.